sandstranger/com.mobilerpgpack.phone/README.md

 On-Screen Controls and physical controllers cannot be used together.
 Most legacy engines support only one gamepad.

 On-screen controls already emulate an Xbox controller for player movement.
-Disable on-screen controls if you want real controller support
+Disable on-screen controls if you want real controller support.

 ## Doom RPG Default Controllers controls